-Under a thick, inky black blanket of night speckled with colorful winking stars, a rough, young looking cat and an old, posh looking dog had just finished eating supper by the warm orange glow of a campfire.
+Under a thick, inky black blanket of night speckled with colorful winking stars, a rough, young, and confident cat; and an old, posh, and scholarly dog had just finished eating supper by the warm orange glow of a campfire.
 The mood of the evening had been amicable enough, jovial even, until one mentioned to the other, "So, tell me about your father."

 Alex, the decidedly more feline of the pair set his fork down into his supper tin with a louder clang than necessary, and tossed it down next to the fire, the look on his face an expression of displeasure.
 The other was rather sharply taken aback, not remotely expecting the reaction at all.
 There was silence for a moment before Alex remembered his manners and sighed quietly.
 "Sorry, I guess I just get asked that so much I get tired of hearing it."
 His companion - or perhaps client were a better description - relaxed slightly, smoothing his mustache.
 "Pardon, I had no idea--" Alex interrupted.
 "No, really, it's fine.
 There's no way you could have known."
 He leaned back against the bumper of the brush truck behind him, staring up into the cloudless night and treetops above.
 After a moment, he spoke for a long while, insects of the night providing background and filling in the gaps for him.